BookingBug/dev.bookingbug.com/docs/rest-api/service-booking.md

 ## User Flow
 Before you start building an integration with the REST API it is important to plan out your user flow.
 Below is a UML Diagram of our standard user flow.
 Each stage has an action that the user carries out and each stage requires certain API calls.

-To make API calls, you will need an `App-Key` and `App-ID`.
+To make API calls, you will need an `App-Key` and `App-ID` [info here](/docs/rest-api/api-keys).
 You will also need an `Auth-Token`to make a booking which can be acquired by logging in as an admin using the API.

 <img src='http://g.gravizo.com/g?
 @startuml;